 Risk of death by day 28: association with diabetic microvascular complications

-By day 28, 339/1314 (25.8%) patients had died.
-The incidence of death was higher in patients with severe microvascular complications than in those without (304/968 (31.4%) vs. 35/346 (10.1%), unadjusted odds ratio (OR): 3.88 (95% confidence intervals: 95% CI: 3.01-5.01, P < 0.0001).
+In CORONADO, by day 28, 339/1314 (25.8%) patients had died.
+The incidence of death was higher in patients with severe microvascular complications than in those without (308/1,010 (30.5%) vs. 31/304 (10.2%), unadjusted OR: 3.86 (95% CI: 2.60-5.73, P < 0.0001).
 The relationship between the number of microvascular complications and mortality by day 28 is depicted in Fig. 3.
-After adjustment for age and sex, the risk of death was higher in patients with severe microvascular complications than in those without: OR: 2.55 (1.73-3.76, P < 0.0001).
-As shown in Fig. 3, the presence of one or more microvascular complications was associated with increased adjusted risk of death.
-Of note, patients with isolated DKD (OR: 2.42 [1.63-3.60]) or isolated DFU (OR: 4.13 [1.15-14.83]) had an increased risk of death but not those with isolated DR (0.88 [0.19-4.09]).
-Moreover, combined DKD and DFU (2.41 [1.26-4.59], combined DKD and DR (4.20 [2.28-7.74]) and combined DFU and DR (OR: 6.38 [1.02-39.84]) were also associated with the risk of death.
+After adjustment for age and sex, patients with severe microvascular complications had a 2.78-fold increased risk of death (95% CI: 1.73-3.76, P < 0.0001) compared to those without.

+As shown in Fig. 3, the presence of one or more microvascular complications was associated with higher day 28-death.
+Of note and as depicted in Fig. 4, patients with isolated DKD (OR: 2.53 [95% CI: 1.66-3.83]) or isolated DFU (OR: 6,91 [95% CI: 1.70-28,13]) had an increased adjusted risk of death but not those with isolated DR (0.98 [95% CI: 0.39-2,52]).
+Moreover, combined DKD and DFU (2.40 [95% CI: 1.19-4.83], combined DKD and DR (2.75 [95% CI: 1.62-4.65]) and combined DFU and DR (OR: 2.95 [95% CI: 0.56-15.45]) were so associated with an increased risk of death.

 DISCUSSION

-The current analysis focused on the impact of microvascular burden on death within 28 days in patients with diabetes hospitalized for COVID-19.
-Patients with microvascular complications were older, presented longer diabetes duration and increased AST, lymphocytes and platelets.
-Our current report enabled us to establish that microvascular renal and neurological complications were associated with all-cause death, while retinal complications did not significantly contribute to the ominous prognosis of microvascular complications.
+The current analysis focused on the association of microvascular complications on death within 28 days in patients with diabetes or during the hospital admission when hospitalized for COVID-19.
+Patients with microvascular complications were older with a longer diabetes duration.
+Our current report enabled us to establish that kidney and neuropathic microvascular complications were associated with all-cause death, while retinopathy did not significantly contribute to the primary outcome.

-Our results are in good agreement with previous reports, suggesting a deleterious role of microvascular complications (renal and retinal) in patients with diabetes hospitalized for COVID-19.
-Our results extend this finding to those patients with histories of DFU, which has not been previously reported to the best of our knowledge.
-The association between death and DKD was confirmed by renal function as well as urinary albumin excretion.
+Our results are in agreement with previous reports, suggesting a deleterious role of microvascular complications (renal and retinal) in patients with diabetes hospitalized for COVID-19.
+Our results extend novel finding to those patients with histories of DFU, which has not been previously reported to the best of our knowledge.
+The association between death and DKD was confirmed by renal function as well as urinary albumin excretion in the French cohort.
 Accordingly, in a nationwide population of patients with diabetes, Holman et al. reported a very clear graded relationship between decrease in eGFR and COVID-19 related mortality (2) – in line with our current findings.
 This finding was also recently found in a nationwide analysis of diabetes patients in Scotland (4).
 The more severe the kidney function, the higher the urinary albumin and the higher the OR for in-hospital mortality.
 The impact of DR defined as "referable or eye clinic" was positive but of rather weak magnitude, in accordance with our findings where we showed a non-significant association of severe DR and death by day 28.